Two Docs Talk Allergies and Asthma

 Part 4: Dr. Koren and Dr. Joshi finished the series by discussing current research on the role of eosinophils in asthma and the treatment options available for people with eosinophilic asthma.
 They also cover the importance of proper diagnosis and monitoring for effective management of asthma symptoms.
 Eosinophils are a type of white blood cell that can contribute to inflammation and airway hyperresponsiveness in people with asthma.

 This series is the perfect resource for learning about allergies and asthma.
 Tune in to gain a deeper understanding of these critical healthcare topics.

 Common medications discussed:

 - The anti-IL5 products that affect eosinophil survival are mepolizumab (Nucala), benralizumab (Fasenra), and reslizumab (Cinqair).

 - The anti-IL4/IL13 product is dupilumab (Dupixent)

 - The anti-TSLP agent is Tezepelumab.
 (Teszpire)

 Michael J. Koren, MD, is a practicing cardiologist and Chief Executive Officer at Jacksonville Center for Clinical Research, which conducts clinical trials at 7 locations in Florida.
 He received his medical degree cum laude at Harvard Medical School.
-He completed his residency in internal medicine and fellowship in cardiology at New York Hospital/Memorial Sloan-Kettering Cancer Center/Cornell Medical Center
+He completed his internal medicine residency and cardiology fellowship at New York Hospital/Memorial Sloan-Kettering Cancer Center/Cornell Medical Center.

 He is a fellow of the American College of Cardiology, fellow and two-time president of the Academy of Physicians in Clinical Research, and the regional chapter of the American Heart Association.